postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 The following logging aspect requires a `_logger` field.
 This field will be used in generated code but never in user code.
 Because the IDE does not see the generated code, it will report the `CS0169` warning, which is misleading and annoying to the user.
 The aspect suppresses this warning.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/SuppressWarning.cs name="Suppress Warning"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/SuppressWarning.cs name="Suppress Warning"]

 ## Advanced example

 The following aspect can be added to a field or property.
 It overrides the getter implementation to retrieve the value from the service locator.
 This aspect assumes that the target class has a field named `_serviceProvider` and of type `IServiceProvider`.
 The aspect reports errors if this field is absent or does not match the expected type.
 The C# compiler may report a warning `CS0169` because it appears from the source code that the `_serviceProvider` field is unused.
 Therefore, the aspect must suppress this diagnostic.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/LocalImport.cs name="Import Service"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/LocalImport.cs name="Import Service"]

 ## Validating the target code after all aspects have been applied